HaveIstos/HaveIstos/README.md

 ## Hi there 👋, I'm Patryk Świdziński
 #### Junior Java / JS Developer

-*🎤 - I am communicative person with exceptional leadership skills.
+🎤 - I am communicative person with exceptional leadership skills.
-*🎯 - As a coach I have the ability to get through to every kind of character.
+🎯 - As a coach I have the ability to get through to every kind of character.
-*🧘 - I don’t mind working under the pressure,
+🧘 - I don’t mind working under the pressure.
-*🙋‍♂️- I always foster a good team spirit.
+🙋‍♂️- I always foster a good team spirit.
-*📈 - I feel motivated by making a progress and setting a high benchmark.
+📈 - I feel motivated by making a progress and setting a high benchmark.

 ### Skills and Experience